-Examples are taken from major farming enterprises in different parts of the world of broad intensification in the tropics and temperate regions, but also intensive production systems in protected agriculture.
-The challenges of sustainable development are examined of large scale farming to include field scale production; greenhouse systems; tree and bush plantation systems; intensive indoor animal enterprises and large outdoor animal farming.
+Examples are taken from large and small-scale farming enterprises in the tropics and temperate regions, including protected agriculture systems.
+The challenges of sustainable intensification are examined through field scale production; greenhouse systems; tree and bush plantation systems; and intensive indoor and outdoor animal farming.
 The importance of innovation will be highlighted through new science and technology development, including breeding and biotechnology adoption, and protected agricultural systems.

 To achieve credit for this module, students must be able to:

 - Describe and explain the main drivers for change in modern agri-food systems globally, underpinning the need to consider greater intensification.

 - Analyse the strengths and weaknesses of large scale and intensive farming examples, for future sustainability.

 - Assess a complex agricultural system, through an understanding of competing aims and requirements for optimising productivity against the background of economic, environmental, social and safe food considerations.

 - Give a considered opinion of the potential positive contributions of new innovation and enterprise approaches to intensive agriculture whilst understanding the sustainability requirements.

 Assessments may differ in 2020/21 due to adjustments for Covid-19.
 Please check Gateway for the latest regulations.